rethinkdb/rethinkdb-rs/api/java/document-manipulation/literal.md

 Replace an object in a field instead of merging it with an existing object in a `merge` or `update` operation.
 Using `literal` with no arguments in a `merge` or `update` operation will remove the corresponding field.

-__Example:__ Replace one nested document with another rather than merging the fields.

 Assume your users table has this structure:

 ```json